Peacesimon/PROJECT_LITA-/README.md

   3. fpr Data Visualization

 - SQL- Structured Query Language
 - Github for Portfolio Building

+### Data Cleaning and Preparations
+In the Initial Phase of the Data Cleaning and Preparation, we perform the folowing action:
+1. Data Loaddng and Inspection
+2. Handling Missing Values
+3. Data Cleaning and Formatting

+   ### Exploratory Data Analysis
+   EDS involve exploring of the Data to answer some questions about Data such as;